-This section describes the environment of lowa's Next Generation 911 Network.
+This section describes the environment of Iowa's Next Generation 911 Network.

 The State 911 system is interconnected through an ESInet, utilizing the ICN fiber network.
-All 112 local and Iowa Department of Public Safety primary PSAPs are connected via the ESInet.
-The "brains" of the ESInet are the two redundant call logic centers (CLC) connected by 100 MB circuits to handle the call volume and call routing.
-While the ESInet primarily uses fiber from the ICN, the

-CLCs state equipment in the PSAPs, and the policy call routing and handling functions (and now ALI) are managed through a contract with Comtech.
+All 110 local and Iowa Department of Public Safety primary PSAPs are connected via the ESInet.
+The "brains" of the ESInet are the two redundant geographically diverse call logic centers (CLC) connected by 100 MB circuits to handle the call volume and call routing.
+While the ESInet primarily uses fiber from the ICN, the CLCs equipment in the PSAPs, policy call routing and handling functions, and ALI are managed through a contract with Comtech.
 HSEMD entered into a new 10-year contract with Comtech in 2021 after the previous 10-year contract expired.